School of Health Professions :: Programs of Study

 >> Is admission to the program very competitive?
 How and when are admission decisions made?

-Twenty-one (21) students will be admitted to the 2018 Radiography Class.
-In 2017, there were approximately 80 qualified applicants to be considered.
+Twenty-one (21) students will be admitted to the 2021 Radiography Class.
+In 2020, there were approximately 40 qualified applicants to be considered.
 Criteria used in the selection of students includes: (1) interviews, (2) HESI entrance test results, (3) student essay, (4) overall G.P.A.
-Applicants are encouraged to research the RT (Radiologic Technologists) profession.
+Note: HESI cumulative score must be above 75% to proceed to the interview process.
 Testing will begin by the end of February and interviews will take place in March.
-Applicants are notified in writing of the action taken by the Radiography Admissions Committee in May.
-Meeting the admission criteria does not guarantee program admission.
+Applicants are encouraged to research the Radiologic Technologists (RT) profession.
+Applicants are notified in writing of the action taken by the Radiography Admissions Committee in late May.
+Meeting the admission criteria does not guarantee program admission nor does completion of the CSC Introduction to Radiography..

 >> What are the minimum requirements of the program?

 A high school diploma or equivalent is required.
-You must have a cumulative college GPA of 2.5 or above at the end of the 2017 Fall semester.
+You must have a cumulative college GPA of 2.5 or above at the end of the 2020 Fall semester.
 GED holders will be considered for admission if they completed all pre-requisite requirements ("C" or better) and if they have generated a college GPA based on over 12 credits, it must be ≥ 2.5.
-If your GPA is not above a 2.5, you are encouraged to seek advising from Miss Woody (advisor) about how this will impact your eligibility and how to improve your GPA.
+If your GPA is not above a 2.5, you are encouraged to seek advising from Miss Woody (advisor) or Ms. Rhonda Perdue (another Health Profession Advisor) about how this will impact your eligibility and how to improve your GPA.

 >> Is there a waiting list?
 Are there classes I can take before entering the program?